kotlaluk/mi-pyt-ghia/docs/usage/cli.rst

 CLI Application
 ===============

-GHIA in CLI mode processes all issues for the specified repository.
+GHIA in CLI mode processes all issues for the specified repositories.
 After :ref:`installation<installation-label>` of the GHIA package, the interface can be invoked by calling ``ghia``.